stumpster/TwitchPlaysDnD/README.md

 1. Set your `Scene` name in `config.json`.
 1. In order for dice rolling to work you will need to have an dice animation, static dice image, and a text field set up as sources inside OBS.
 By default, these OBS sources are expected to be named `Dice Animation`, `Dice Background`, and `Dice Result` respectively.
 You can change these expected source names in the `config.json` file if you would like.
 Edit the `obs_dice_animation_length` to match your animation length and the `obs_dice_result_length` for how long you would like the result to be displayed.
 1. In the `characters` section of `config.json` you will need to give your characters a name and assign them a voice (voices are covered below in the [AWS](#aws) section).
 In order for the character to move an image while they are talking the OBS image source should be named `<character> Image`.
 As an example, if I set up a character named `Steven` then the OBS image associated with that character should be named `Steven Image`.
+1. In OBS your character image will also need to have a Color Correction filter assigned to it.
+By default, this is expected to be named `Opacity` but you can change this name in the `config.json` file if you would like.

 ## AWS